isaacLepley/Alimus-Public/fear-and-sanity.md

 A creature that gains a third or fourth **stress** will have to make a wisdom saving throw against **insanity**.
 And a creature that gains a fifth stress will automatically gain the **insanity** condition.
 ### Insanity

 Insanity is a new condition that will appear in this game.
 It can occur to creatures whose minds have broken from their stress, as they have seen and experienced more horror than their mind was built to handle.
 A creature with insanity *typically* suffers the following effects:

+> **Insanity**.
-- The insane creature cannot speak.
+>  - The insane creature cannot speak.
 Their mind broken, they can only communicate nonsensical manners, whether that be bubbles and noises, gestures, sprawling's or something else.
-- *Further effects of insanity will be revealed throughout the course of the game.*
+>  - *Further effects of insanity will be revealed throughout the course of the game.*
 ## Hope

 Despite all the terrors that threaten the residents of Alimus, hope and happiness exist in abundance as well.
 Characters have various **favorites** that will give them particular benefits depending on its type.